-5 Introductory Agricultural Engineering (2-2) Introduction to building, wiring, water supply, sewage disposal, soil and water engineering, mechanical principles, and engines for residential, recreational and farm use with environmental considerations.
+5 INTRODUCTORY AGRICULTURAL ENGINEERING (2-2) Introduction to building, wiring, water supply, sewage disposal, soil and water engineering, mechanical principles, and engines, for residential, recreational and farm use with environmental considerations.
 Three hours.
-Mr. Schneider.
+Schneider.

+100 LABORATORY PROCESSES IN INDUSTRIAL ARTS EDUCATION A study of the major industrial arts technical areas currently taught in the public schools of Vermont; emphasizing specific competencies in the technologies of wood, metal and power.
+The course will be divided into twelve content modules of instruction of which the student will select two modules per semester.
+Each student will spend four clock hours per week in the lecture and laboratory setting, per module.
+Prerequisite: A drafting course or exhibited competency or permission of instructor.
+Two hours per module.
+Bloom.

-- 102 GENERAL SHOP (0-6) Wood and metal working by hand and machine, sheet metal, welding, rope, and tool fitting.
+102 GENERAL SHOP (0-6) Wood and metal working by hand and machine, sheet metal, welding, rope, and tool fitting.
 Shop layout, selection of equipment.
-Prerequisite: sophomore standing.
+Prerequisite: Sophomore standing.
 Three hours.
+Schneider.

-Mr. Schneider. - 104 LEADERSHIP PREPARATION Group and independent study and practice of methods for teachers, officers, administrators and group members to increase their leadership ability.
+104 LEADERSHIP PREPARATION Group and independent study and practice of methods for teachers, officers, administrators and group members to increase their leadership ability.
 Prerequisite: Junior standing or departmental permission.
 Three hours.
-Alternate years, 1975-76. - 106 Understanding the Mentally Retarded Survey of nature and needs of the mentally retarded.
+Alternate years, 1975-76.

+106 UNDERSTANDING THE MENTALLY RETARDED Survey of nature and needs of the mentally retarded.
 Field trips to, and discussions with personnel from, agencies and institutions serving the handicapped.
 Variable credit: 1 hour for field trips, 2 hours for lectures and discussions, 3 hours for combination.
+Lampe.

-Mr. Lampe. - 112 EXTENSION AND COMMUNITY EDUCATION Introduction to community educational programs and techniques.
+112 EXTENSION AND COMMUNITY EDUCATION Introduction to community education programs and techniques.
 Includes field trips and independent study.
-Prerequisite: sophomore standing.
-Two hours.
-Mr. Jensen. - 152 Introduction to Career Oriented Education Orientation to career education, and principles and philosophy of occupational and practical arts education.
+Prerequisite: Sophomore standing.
+Three hours.
+Jensen.

+152 INTRODUCTION TO CAREER ORIENTED EDUCATION Orientation to career education, and principles and philosophy of occupational and practical arts education.
 Includes field trips and independent study.
-Prerequisite: sophomore standing.
+Prerequisite: Sophomore standing.
 Three hours.
+Jensen.

-Mr. Jensen. - 156 DEVELOPING INSTRUCTIONAL MATERIALS FOR TEACHING For students who will have educational program responsibilities in business, government, or schools.
+156 DEVELOPING INSTRUCTIONAL MATERIALS FOR TEACHING For students who will have educational program responsibilities in business, government, or schools.
 Materials will be prepared for auto-tutorial devices, audio-visual presentations, and other teaching techniques.
-Prerequisite: sophomore standing.
+Prerequisite: Sophomore standing.
 Three hours.
+Jensen.

+170 NATURE AND NEEDS OF THE HANDICAPPED ADOLESCENT (2-3) Examines the characteristics and needs of the handicapped adolescent and young adult from the standpoint of biological, psychological and social development.
+Emphasis is on the transition from childhood dependence to independent adult roles.
+Prerequisite: Sophomore standing.
+Variable credit: 2 for lecture and discussion, 1 for field experience, 3 for combination.
+Lampe.

-Mr. Jensen. - 253 TEACHING ADULTS Problems related to organizing and planning adult education programs for schools, community organizations, government agencies or business.
+253 TEACHING ADULTS Problems related to organizing and planning adult education programs for schools, community organizations, government agencies or business.
 Techniques for teaching adults will be analyzed.
-Prerequisite: senior standing.
+Prerequisite: Senior standing.
 Three hours.
+Jensen.

-Mr. Jensen. - 273 TECHNICAL REPORTING Communication of information through research and technical reports and professional articles for scientists, engineers and economists.
+273 TECHNICAL REPORTING Communication of information through research and technical reports and professional articles for scientists, engineers and economists.
 Three hours.
-Mr. Spaven.
+Wales.

+275 DEVELOPING VOCATIONAL INSTRUCTION FOR STUDENTS WITH SPECIAL NEEDS (2-3) Planning, development and implementation of life-relevant academic curricula and learning experiences appropriate for students with special needs at the secondary school level.
+Implementation of career education concept with handicapped students.
+Prerequisite: 106 or 170 or permission of instructor.
+Variable credit: 2 for lecture and discussion, 1 for field experience, 3 for combination.
+Lampe.

+276 RESOURCES AND PROCEDURES FOR INSTRUCTING STUDENTS WITH SPECIAL NEEDS (2-3) Considers materials, media, and instructional approaches appropriate for educating students with special needs in the secondary and vocational schools.
+Prerequisite: 275 or permission of instructor.
+Variable credit: 2 for lecture and discussion, 1 for field experience, 3 for combination.
+Lampe.